commercialhaskell/stack/doc/scripts.md

 ## Stack configuration for scripts

-With the `stack script` command, all Stack YAML configuration files are ignored.
+With the `stack script` command, all Stack YAML configuration files (global and project-level) are ignored.

 With the `stack runghc` command, if the current working directory is inside a project then that project's Stack project-level YAML configuration is effective